onflow/flow-go/pkg/language/docs/language.md

 // `add` has type `((Int8, Int8): Int)`
 ```

-Type inference is performed for eacg expression / statement, and not across statements.
+Type inference is performed for each expression / statement, and not across statements.

 There are cases where types cannot be inferred.
 In these cases explicit type annotations are required.